 Student feedback on (undergraduate) lectures and intercollegiate classes is encouraged by the distribution and collection of multiple-choice questionnaires during one of the later lectures or classes in a series.
 There is an additional slot for commenting on college provision of supporting tutorials and classes.
 Responses are anonymous.
 Space is provided for comments on aspects not covered by the questionnaire.
 Results are analysed statistically and the results, plus comments, relayed to the individual lecturers and class tutors.
 The Chairman of Mathematics and the Director of Undergraduate Studies scrutinise the results, and discuss them with a designated undergraduate representative.
 The Director of Undergraduate Studies uses the questionnaire results to identify where the lecturer might need additional support.
 The Teaching Committee considers them when allocating lecture courses.
-Feedback from the questionnaires on the performance of lecturers in their initial years of appointment are made available to the Teaching Advisor, who will raise any apparent problem with the lecturer concerned.
-A summary of results is forwarded to the Teaching Committee and further action taken when appropriate.
+Feedback from the questionnaires on the performance of lecturers in their initial years of appointment are made available to the Teaching Advisor, who will raise any apparent problem with the lecturer concerned, in a supportive way.
+A summary of results is forwarded to the Chairman of Mathematics and the Director of Undergraduate Studies and further action taken when appropriate.

 An annual report on intercollegiate classes is provided for the Chairman of the Senior Tutors Committee.

 Student concerns are discussed at termly meetings of the JCCU (Joint Consultative Committee with Undergraduates).
-The Minutes of the JCCU are considered by the Teaching Committee.
+The Minutes of the JCCU (prepared by junior members) are considered by the Teaching Committee.
+Follow-up regarding student concerns or questions or consultation documents is fed back to undergraduates and is made available to students on-line (with notification via e-mail).
 There is further student representation at the Faculty meetings.
 There is a student representative on the Department's Teaching Committee and on the Divisional JCC.
 Student comments on tutorial provision are solicited by colleges and reviewed in ways which vary from college to college, typically by the Senior Tutor, Tutor for Undergraduates or Head of House.